When It Comes to Software Requirements, We Literally Wrote the Book... um, Books

-Our secret sauce is the product management approach we bring to 100% of our projects.
-We’ve published two books on product management techniques and contributed to three industry guides.
-We love sharing what we’ve learned.
+Our secret sauce is the unique Product Management approach we bring to 100% of our projects.
+We’ve published three books on product management techniques and contributed to three of the most respected industry guides.
+We love sharing what we’ve learned!

 Visual Models for Software Requirements

 Visual Models for Software Requirements, co-authored by Joy Beatty and Anthony Chen, is a practical guide to transforming your software requirements practice using visual modeling methodology.
 As consultants, we worked for years to create and refine a set of tools and techniques that helped us provide a robust framework for product design and business analysis for our clients.
 We knew from experience the old “talk to lots of people and write it all down” business analysis method just wasn’t enough to ensure that projects delivered the expected value.
 Visual modeling is the foundation for a strong product design process that is adaptable to any organization or software development framework.